Code-Institute-Submissions/PaulSweeney-cmd-Benched_24-7-cmd./README.md

 * As a potential new gym member, I want to see testimonials / feedback from current members before I invest.
 ## 2. Returning Visitor Goals:
 * I would like to be able to contact the gym incase I have any further questions or concerns.
-* I would like to find out about any cureent personal trainers and their contact details incase I want to book a session.
+* I would like to find out about any personal trainers available within the business.
+* I would like to know the location of the premises in the event of joining up.
 ## 3. Frequent Visitor Goals:
 * I would like to check the site for any updates on the collaboration competition featured.
 * I would like to see any upcoming personal appearances from Models/Fitness Influencers